iq-coryp/documentation-testing/pages/api/glossary.md

 For more information, see [Company Tree Inheritance](/concepts/company-tree/#inheritance).

+### Location

+A physical or virtual presence that may hold inventory or process transactions.

 ### OAuth

-OAuth provides client applications with secure access to resources on behalf of a resource owner by allowing [Access Tokens](#access-token) to be issued to third-party clients.
+Provides client applications with secure access to resources on behalf of a resource owner by allowing [Access Tokens](#access-token) to be issued to third-party clients.

 ###### Example